datavis-online/datavis-online.github.io/course_content_2022/session-4.md

 * Data Types

-... and into three lectures out of which you chose one.
-While you may watch all three, you must choose the set most relevant to you as the option course you wish to be graded on.
-You must then submit only one of the three quizzes, that matching the lecture set you choose.
+... and into three lectures out of which you choose at least one.
+You may of course watch all three.
+Each lecture set comes with an associated quiz.

 * Basic Charts
 * Multidimensional data